What are the working principles underlying Regional Chemotherapy?

 What are regional chemotherapy techniques ?

-There is a number of regional chemotherapy techniques that can be used to deliver medication to the tumor.
-All of them are designed to minimize surgical interventions and to optimize the effectiveness of the procedure.
+There is a number of regional chemotherapy techniques that allow to deliver medication to the tumor directly.
+All of them help to minimize surgical interventions and to optimize the effectiveness of the procedure.
 The choice of the technique has to do with the type of cancer and its location in the body.

 Arterial infusion through an angiocatheter

 The first example of regional chemotherapy techniques is arterial infusion.
 To perform arterial infusion, a catheter is inserted into an artery.
 This is done under regional anaesthesia.
-During the insertion, the tip of the angiocatheter is directed into the tumour region under X-ray monitoring and placed there.
+Thus, during the insertion, the tip of the angiocatheter is directed into the tumour region under X-ray monitoring and placed there.

 - Advantage: No surgery required.